Kaplon (genus): Origin

 According to the tradition, the Kaplon genus was one of the ancient Hungarian kindreds, which arrived to the Carpathian Basin during the Hungarian conquest in the late 9th century.
 The 13th-century chronicler Simon of Kéza in his work Gesta Hunnorum et Hungarorum says that one of the chieftains of the conquest was Kond (or Künd), who settled in the Nyírség region.
 His sons were named Küsid and Kaplon (Cupian, or Kaplony).
 Based on the Gesta Hungarorum, several historians identified Küsid with Kurszán (or Kusal) initially, but later doubts arose about this.
 The Kaplon kindred considered Kaplon, the younger son as their progenitor.
 His name probably comes from Turkic "kaplan", meaning "tiger".
 Sometime after the Christianization of Hungary (11th century), most plausibly in the mid-12th century, the kindred erected their Benedictine clan monastery dedicated to St. Martin of Tours at their namesake centre Kaplony in Szatmár County (present-day Căpleni, Romania).
 The monastery itself is first mentioned by contemporary records only in 1267.
 Based on a now lost charter from 1195, Sándor Károlyi put the date of the foundation to the year 1080.
 The kindred spread in the area between the rivers Szamos (Someș) and Kraszna (Crasna).

-Historian Péter Németh considered the person of Kaplon as a 13th-century fabrication by 13th-century chroniclers, since several scholars – e.g. János Karácsonyi, Bálint Hóman, Gyula Kristó – considered that Szatmár County was established after the death of Stephen I. Németh argued that the Hungarians initially conquered the region from east until the left bank of river Szamos.
+Historian Péter Németh considered the person of Kaplon as a fabrication by 13th-century chroniclers, since several scholars – e.g. János Karácsonyi, Bálint Hóman, Gyula Kristó – considered that Szatmár County was established after the death of Stephen I. Németh argued that the Hungarians initially conquered the region from east until the left bank of river Szamos.
 It is possible that ancestors of the Kaplon kindred took part in this process, but not only them exclusively.
 Péter Németh emphasized the uncertainty that the Kaplons was really the original and ancient occupying kindred at the time of the Hungarian conquest over the region.
 According to the contemporary records, he argued, the Kaplon clan acquired the surrounding lands over their ancient estate Kaplony only in the second half of the 13th century, for instance, Vetés (Vetiș), Károly (Carei) and Bagos (Boghiș), the namesakes of noble families breaking out of the genus.
 By the end of the 12th century, the Kaplons possessed overwhelming portions in the Avas forest (today Oaș Mountains).
 Németh argued the Kaplons arrived to the region at the turn of the 11th and 12th centuries, when the castle district of Szatmár was established.

 Former historiography assumed a Transdanubian branch of the kindred, involving Zlaudus, the Bishop of Veszprém as the most illustrious member of it.
 In fact, however, that kinship belonged to the gens (clan) Ják.